 SKU numbers can help you identify, track, and organize your inventory.
-When done right, a good SKU architecture will help you run your business more efficiently, drive more sales, and improve customer satisfaction.
+They will help you run your business more efficiently, drive more sales, and improve customer satisfaction.

 How do I get a SKU for my product?

-You can create SKU numbers manually, using a spreadsheet, or more conveniently by using a SKU generator that comes with inventory management systems.
+You can create SKU numbers manually, using a spreadsheet, or more conveniently by using a SKU generator built into most inventory management systems.

-Can 2 products have the same SKU number?
+Can two products have the same SKU number?